 - Polymorphic Transitions,

-- Exothermic Events: When the sample evolves some amount of energy during phase conversion, then the reaction is termed as an exothermic event.
-The exothermic reaction requires less energy to sustain zero-temp difference between sample & reference.
+- Exothermic Events: When the sample evolves some amount of energy during phase conversion, then the reaction is termed an exothermic event.
+The exothermic reaction requires less energy to sustain a zero-temp difference between sample & reference.
 Following are the different exothermic events:

 - Cure Reactions,